eimermusic/picodex/README.md

 All development was done on a breadboard, a Pico with headers solder on, and a smaller OLED display with the same resolution.

 ## Overview of this Repo
-This repo is organiced into a few folders for the hardware and software side of things.
+This repo is organized into a few folders for the hardware and software side of things.

 - `hardware` contains the stl files for 2 different versions of the case.
 The V2 case has the USB power connector at the back and is therefore a bit larger.
 The V3 case has the USP power connector on the right side.
 Bothn as intended for desk/table use.
 Not wall mounting.
 - `micropython` contains the software that runs the device after installing micropython on the Pico.